-There are many common symptoms that indicate too much caffeine consumption, but these are the most prevalent.
+There can be many common symptoms that indicate too much caffeine consumption, but these are the most prevalent.

 These symptoms should be recognized and further caffeine intake should be stopped to avoid more serious and even life-threatening symptoms found at the end of the list.

 Ingesting massive doses of caffeine all at once is particularly dangerous as it doesn’t give your body time to react.
 Overdose symptoms serve as an early warning system.